hochschule-augsburg/SQL-Train/docs/admin/index.md

 Link to the admin webpage to administer users, exercises, etc.:
 > https://< sql-train-fqdn >/admin

-The command to create an admin user for the webpage:
+The command to create an admin user for the webpage this command starts an interactive shell:
 > python manage.py createsuperuser

-The interactive shell wil guide you through the options.